lucacrippa88/build-modular-webapp/README.md

 <img src="/img/mysql.png" width="300px">
 <img src="/img/assistant.png" width="300px">

-You can try also to transform the Application Layer into a "Serverless Layer" using Cloud Functions:
+You can try also to transform the Application Layer into a "Serverless Layer" using Cloud Functions (in this case you should use a Cloud Object Storage to store images):

 <img src="/img/functions.png" width="300px">

 ## Customization